Globsyn Business School PGDM Admissions 2025

 Interpret the necessary data requirements

-In the Verbal Ability and Reading Comprehension section, 24 questions are included among which 19 questions are Non-MCQ questions.
+In the Verbal Ability and Reading Comprehension section, 24 questions are included of which 19 are non-MCQ questions.
 The Reading Comprehension questions are the majority ( 80%).
-CAT English practice questions are important as sometimes students are very overconfident that they can solve the questions but they can’t, so thorough practice is a must.
+CAT English practice questions are important, as sometimes students are very overconfident that they can solve the questions, but they can’t, so thorough practice is a must.

 Nouns are a part of speech comprising words used to name people, places, animals, objects, and ideas.
 Nouns can act as the subject, an indirect object, a direct object, a subject complement, and an object complement.